-- The acquisition of permanent rights against land held by RfL under long leases of Plots 55, 59 and 62.
-It should be noted that the Schedule of Interests only refers to RfL as an occupier of Plots 55 and 59, and is therefore incorrect in relation to plot 62. - According to the Order, interference with easements/covenants benefitting RfL as against Plots 57, 58 and 59.
+- The acquisition of permanent rights against land held freehold by NRIL and subject to long leases held by Rail for London Limited ("RfL") of Plots 55, 59 and 62.
+It should be noted that the Schedule of Interests only refers to RfL as an occupier of Plots 55 and 59, and therefore, it is incorrect in relation to plot 62. - According to the Order, interference with easements/covenants benefitting RfL as against Plots 57, 58 and 59. - NRIL's sub-surface interests in Plots 28 and 54.

-RfL hold interests in these plots under leases from Network Rail Infrastructure Limited ("Network Rail") dated 29 May 2015 and 23 August 2019.
-Additionally Arriva Rail London Limited ("Arriva") occupies White Hart Lane station as the operator of the London Overground network and Station Facility Owner of White Hart Lane station.

-As this land has been acquired by RfL for the purposes of its undertaking, RfL are accordingly a statutory undertaker for the purposes of sections 8 and 16 of the Acquisition of Land Act 1981.
-A representation and application has been made to the Secretary of State for Transport under sections 16(1) and 16(2) of that Act and a copy of that is enclosed.

-The grounds of the objection are set out in more detail below.
-These will be outlined further in proofs of evidence and at inquiry should that be necessary.

-1. Safe working and appropriate asset protection provisions

-The grant of the permanent rights sought and described in the order against the affected plots would fetter the land and prevent it being used safely for the operational railway.
+Network Rail's freehold title of Plots 55, 59 and 62 is subject to long leases granted to RfL dated 29 May 2015 and 23 August 2019.
+Additionally, Arriva Rail London Limited ("Arriva") occupies White Hart Lane station as the operator of the London Overground network and Station Facility Owner of White Hart Lane station.
+As this land is held by Network Rail for the purposes of its undertaking, Network Rail is accordingly a statutory undertaker for the purposes of sections 8 and 16 of the Acquisition of Land Act 1981.
+A representation and application has been made to the Secretary of State for Transport under sections 16(1) and 16(2) of that Act and a copy of that is enclosed, dated 7 March 2023.
+The grounds of the objection are set out in more detail below; these will be outlined further in proofs of evidence and at inquiry, should that be necessary.
+1. Safe working and appropriate asset protection provisions The grant of the permanent rights sought and described in the Order against the affected plots would fetter the land and prevent it from being used safely for the operational railway.
 The access rights sought are extensive and proposed to be used in close proximity to the railway without any appropriate asset protection provisions in place.
-For development of this nature, an asset protection agreement would be required together with any appropriate rights of access on a temporary basis that may be required to facilitate the development, if it is possible to grant such rights given the nature of the land and the operational railway.
+For development of this nature, an Asset Protection Agreement ("APA") would be required together with any appropriate rights of access on a temporary basis that may be required to facilitate the development; if it is possible to grant such rights given the nature of the land and the operational railway.
 This would be carefully controlled to ensure the protection of persons on the development as well as the protection of the railway.
 The Order seeks the following rights over the operational railway land:

-- access with or without vehicles; - the use of scaffolding or temporary hoarding; - the exclusion of other parties to the area (including RfL, Network Rail and Arriva); - the alteration or demolition of structures on the land.
+- access with or without vehicles; - the use of scaffolding or temporary hoarding; - the exclusion of other parties to the area (including RfL, Network Rail and Arriva); and - the alteration or demolition of structures on the land.